Steve Porcaro: Career

 Porcaro's career as a touring musician began at the age of 17, playing with Gary Wright on the 1975–76 tour in support of his album, The Dream Weaver.
-The following year, he joined Boz Scaggs' Silk Degrees tour, along with his brothers Jeff and Mike, as well as future Toto bandmates David Paich, Steve Lukather and Lenny Castro.
+The following year, he joined Boz Scaggs' Silk Degrees tour, along with his brothers Jeff and Mike, future Toto bandmates David Paich and David Hungate, and later Steve Lukather and Lenny Castro.

+Toto

 In 1978, Columbia Records released Toto's self-titled debut.
 The band would go on to become one of the best-selling bands of the era and achieve successful singles such as "Africa", "Rosanna", and "Hold the Line".
 Their album Toto IV has been certified quadruple platinum in the United States.
+Porcaro wrote or co-wrote one track on each of Toto's first six albums except for Isolation.

 The title of the song "Rosanna" was inspired by Porcaro's then girlfriend, actress Rosanna Arquette.
-Though she did not directly inspire the song's lyrics, her name fit the song pefectly as described by the song's writer, David Paich, on HBO's Music Box: Yacht Rock: A Dockumentary.
+Though she did not directly inspire the song's lyrics, her name fit the song perfectly as described by the song's writer, David Paich, on HBO's Music Box: Yacht Rock: A Dockumentary.

 In 1984, Toto composed music for David Lynch's Dune.
-In 1987, Porcaro left the band to focus on songwriting and scoring.
-He composed music and arranged orchestration for such film/TV as Quentin Tarantino and Robert Rodriguez's From Dusk Till Dawn 2: Texas Blood Money, Eddie Murphy's Metro, and Jackie Chan's The Medallion.
-He also developed music for the television series Justified.
-Porcaro accompanied Toto on their 1988 "The Seventh One" world tour as a touring musician and continued working with them in various capacities, assisting with keyboards, drum loops, synthesizers and arranging/composing on all of Toto's albums following his departure.
-Porcaro wrote, or co-wrote, on each of Toto's first six albums, except for Isolation.
+In 1987, Porcaro left the band to focus on songwriting and scoring, although he accompanied them on their 1988 The Seventh One tour and continued working with them in various capacities, assisting with keyboards, synthesizers, and programming on all the band's albums following his departure.

-Porcaro was an early adopter of analog synthesizers, including the Yamaha CS-80, Polyfusion Modular, Minimoog, and later digital synths.
-He has produced and composed synths and drum loops for artists and producers such as Quincy Jones, Hall & Oates, Chaka Khan, David Foster, Elton John and Don Henley.
-Porcaro also contributed synth work with Danny Kortchmar on Henley's "Dirty Laundry" and "Boys of Summer".